Blaithnaid/portfolio-next/README.md

-this is a personal portfolio, originally a bare react/vite app which has now been translated to Next.js
+this is a personal portfolio, originally a bare react/vite app ([this repo](https://github.com/Blaithnaid/portfolio-react/)) which has now been translated to Next.js

 you can start it by running `npm run dev`.